rancher/docs/content/rancher/v2.x/en/opa-gatekeper/_index.md

 Rancher provides the ability to create a constraint by using a convenient form that lets you input the various constraint fields.

-The **Edit as yaml** option is also availble to configure the the constraint's yaml definition.
+The **Edit as yaml** option is also available to configure the the constraint's yaml definition.

 ### Exempting Rancher's System Namespaces from Constraints